 Stopping-off points: Relax in the park next to the Basilica if the weather’s fine.
 If not, you’ll find warming cafés and bars dotted around the area.

 1. V Pevnosti.
 Alighting at Vyšehrad metro C, find the exit for the Congress Centre Prague, walk up the steps and continue straight ahead, keeping the deep Nusle Valley to your right.
 Head down the incline and straight ahead into Na Bučance.
 Cross the road, turn right at the end, and you’re now on V Pevnosti.
-There is no better way to enter the old Vyšehrad fortress than this, because it takes you via a series of old entrances, the first of which is the 17th-century Tábor Gate.
-As you pass under this, you might consider stopping off at the tourist information centre, where you can find further literature on the area, not to mention a roaring log fire during the winter months.
-Just beyond the Tábor Gate too, can be found the ruins of Charles IV’s 14th century fortifications.
+There is no better way to enter the old Vyšehrad fortress than this because it takes you via a series of old entrances, the first of which is the 17th-century Tábor Gate.
+As you pass under this, you might consider stopping at the tourist information centre, where you can find further literature on the area, not to mention a roaring log fire during the winter months.
+Beyond the Tábor Gate, too, can be found the ruins of Charles IV’s 14th-century fortifications.
 A little further up, you’ll reach the remains of the Gothic gate, Špička, and beyond that, the marvellous Leopold Gate, which is guarded by a pair of lions and a defiant-looking eagle.
-It is said that at full moon, the gate is haunted by French soldiers, who briefly occupied Prague in 1741.
+At full moon, the gate is haunted by French soldiers, who briefly occupied Prague in 1741.

-Inside (there is a small charge for venturing thus), Art Nouveau wall paintings dominate the Church, although the most valuable is a 14th century depiction of the Virgin Mary.
+Inside (there is a small charge for venturing thus), Art Nouveau wall paintings dominate the Church, although the most valuable is a 14th-century depiction of the Virgin Mary.
 Some say this was painted by no other than Luke the Evangelist himself.

 6. Vyšehrad Cemetery and the Pantheon.
 It is particularly fitting that this composition is to be heard floating across Vyšehrad, as the Basilica’s cemetery houses the grave of Smetana, along with many of his contemporaries.
 Founded in 1869, this graveyard is heavily influenced by the Art Nouveau fashion of the time, and as such, you might find yourself exploring for hours; many of the decadent tombs and memorials are works of art in their own right.
 The cemetery’s most famous part is its Pantheon or “Slavin”, designed by Antonin Wiehl.
 As you enter, on your right is a list of the cemetery’s most famous residents, informing you exactly where to locate their grave.

 Leave the cemetery the way you entered and return down K rotundě.
 To your left is the strange formation that is the Devil’s Column, named so because it was said to have been left here by the Devil after he lost a wager with one of Vyšehrad’s priests.
-Turn left and slope downhill to Cihelná Gate, which houses a small museum containing six of the original statues from Charles Bridge.
-After this, go down Vratislavova and find Výtoň tram stop, on the Vltava Embankment.
+Turn left and slope downhill to Cihelná Gate, which houses a small museum containing six original statues from Charles Bridge.
+After this, go down Vratislavova and find the Výtoň tram stop on the Vltava Embankment.